 A Form That Saves You $400-600 at Closing

 Every residential real estate transaction in Texas needs a survey.
 The title company needs it to issue title insurance.
 The buyer’s lender needs it to verify boundaries.
 A new survey runs $400-600 in Houston and takes 1-2 weeks.
-If you already have one and nothing has changed, you don’t need to pay for another.
+If you already have one and nothing has changed, you usually won’t need to pay for another.

 That’s where the T-47 comes in.
 It’s a sworn statement — you sign it, and you’re telling the title company, the buyer, and the lender that the existing survey is still accurate.
 No new fences, no new structures, no boundary changes.
 Nothing has changed since the surveyor drew that plat.